Saĝkud

-Saĝkud was a Mesopotamian god who might have been regarded as a divine tax collector.
+Saĝkud was a Mesopotamian god who might have been regarded as a divine tax collector or as a warrior deity.
 He belonged to the court of Anu, though an association between him and Ninurta is also attested.
 He is first attested in the Early Dynastic period, and appears in a variety of theophoric names from sites such as Lagash and later on Sippar.
 In the first millennium BCE he was worshiped in Der and Bubê.
-In the past it was assumed that skwt ("Sakkuth") mentioned in the Book of Amos might be the same deity, but this conclusion is no longer accepted.
+In the past it was assumed that skwt ("Sakkuth") mentioned in the Book of Amos might be the same deity, but this conclusion is no longer universally accepted.